pydpll/errorutils/README.md

 ### Creating a new error with Line references

 To create a new error with additional information, you can use the `New` function.
-This function takes an error and functions that match the type `Option` that takes in the informational values.
+This function takes an error and functions of type `Option` that take in the informational values.

 ```go
 err := errors.New("something went wrong")
 details := errorutils.New(err, errorutils.WithExitCode(1), errorutils.WithLineRef("OKP8PK1CosD"))
 ```

-Errorutils provides a way to add line references to error values that are only printing when logrus.DebugLevel is enabled.
-Line references are useful because they can be used to indicate the location in the code where the error occurred.
+Errorutils provides a way to add line references to error values that are only printed when logrus.DebugLevel is enabled.
+Line references indicate the location in the code where the error occurred.
 Ideally, unique identifiers such as random strings are better to avoid outdating the reference.

 ### Creating a new error report

-Errorutils also provides a succinct syntax for creating new error reports without having to use a premade error values.
+Errorutils also provides a succinct syntax for creating new error reports without having to use pre-made error values.

 ```go
 details := errorutils.NewReport("something went wrong", "OKP8PK1CosD")